By Lambert Strether of Corrente

 Gordon Caplan, a prominent attorney from Greenwich, Conn., pleaded guilty in May to paying $75,000 to get his daughter fraudulently diagnosed with special needs, which enabled her to get extra time on the ACT exam.
 Speaking outside the federal courthouse in Boston, he apologized to his daughter.

-“We’ve seen a remarkable and disturbing pattern lately of taking illegal advantage of the college admissions system, but this is just ,” [Paul Reville, a former Massachusetts education secretary who now teaches at Harvard University] said.
+“We’ve seen a remarkable and disturbing pattern lately of highly-advantaged people taking illegal advantage of the college admissions system, but this is just the tip of the iceberg,” [Paul Reville, a former Massachusetts education secretary who now teaches at Harvard University] said.
 “Whether or not you can get a designation for a special need that will then enable you to get extended time so you can improve your scores on the SAT is just one of many legal pathways to the advantaged further advantaging their children.”

 Gaming the Transcripts (professional services).
 New York Times: